Pre-Arrival Orientation Guide

 Walking - Ensure students know how long they are willing to walk to walk to and from work (in miles).
 It may be hot and they may be tired from work.
 They should not walk along a busy street that has no sidewalk, or alone at night, ever.

 Bicycling - Ensure students know where they can purchase a bicycle, and how much it will cost.
 They should not be riding along a highway or road with a high speed limit.
 Bicycle accidents are the #1 way that J1 students are injured or die, every year.
 Unfortunately, motorists in the U.S. cannot always be trusted to drive safely around bicycles.
+Go through the Bicycle Safety page in the ERDT Participant Handbook.

 Public transportation - Ensure that public transportation runs as late or early as students work, and that students understand the cost.